CosmicRaisins/MockTwiterDB/README.md

 Batch insertion dramatically increased insertion rate.
 I was really confused as the previous speed was around 300 per second but my CPU usage was barely 5%.
 Indexing the tweets table increased Timeline retrieval speed by from around 3 second per timeline to 0.56 second per timeline.

-# Changes from previous Iteration
-1. User_id generation was more complex using a system inspired by Xbox Live's gamer tag system with the same word banks.
-Examples: "TastyWater3344" "AvuncularIce4894" "CosmicVeggies9375."
-This was later sacrificed for performance and an integer based system was used instead.
-Such a shame, I really loved how the wacky names and tweets worked together.

-2. Tried retrieving the top 10% of the whole tweet database first before joining the followers table to increase timeline retrieval speed.
-Yielded significant improvement around 500%-1000% at the cost of accuracy.
-The performance difference was minimal after I discovered indexing....

-3. Inserted multiple tweets with one update.
-This dramatically increased insertion performance by over 200 times.
-Batch size influences performance with a significant diminishing return after 2000 tweets per update. "executeBatch" from JDBC was also experimented with but yielded little to no performance increase at the cost of dry eyes and neck pain.